Understanding Viewpoints

 Each link in that chain is called a triple.
 A triple consists of a source component type, a reference type, and a target component type.
 So each viewpoint metamodel consists of one or more triples.

-Why do it this way when you could, for example, just select from a list of components and reference types you want to include?
+Why do it this way when you could, for example, just select from a list of components and reference types you want to include, you ask.

 It’s because triples give us more control over what you include and what you don’t include in our visualization.